devnull-cz/c-prog-lang/modules/why-does-it-work-1.md

 	  variables, so they need to be on a stack.

 	- why we put them to -0x14 and -0x18 offsets from the base?
 That's just what this gcc version does.
+They are 4 bytes apart as we work with 4 byte integers.

     114f:	8b 55 ec             	mov    -0x14(%rbp),%edx
     1152:	8b 45 e8             	mov    -0x18(%rbp),%eax

-	- move the values of our local variables to the registers
+	- moved the values of our local variables to general purpose registers

     1155:	01 d0                	add    %edx,%eax